4lc0n/PinToWin/readme.md

 #### pinbal detection V0
 STM32CubeIDE for breadboard prototype of LDR matrix with a 4x4 matrix

+#### AVR
+contains FreeRTOS implementation on ATMega2560 (Arduino Mega).
+Main project lies in PlatformIO workspace, the Arduino_FreeRTOS port is used, as the native didn't feel like running
+Multi-Tasking firmware with custom drivers for ADC and UART for effective data throughput

 ### schematics

 Schematics and other files related to this for the projects PCBs